The Importance of Welding PPE: Protecting Yourself on the Job

-Here is a quick PPE list for TIG welding:
+Here is a quick PPE list for TIG:

 - Safety glasses for you and any other person that might be around.

-- An auto-darkening welding helmet that can weld at low amperage settings.
-Many TIG welding projects weld thin metals, but many helmets cannot auto-darken when the amperage is low, for example, 5-20A.
+- An auto-darkening helmet that can weld at low amperage settings.
+Many TIG projects weld thin metals, but many helmets cannot auto-darken when the amperage is low, for example, 5-20A.

-- A suitable pair of thin welding gloves, usually from goatskin.
-When TIG welding you need the best dexterity.
+- A suitable pair of thin gloves, usually from goatskin.
+TIG needs the best dexterity.